Kingsley, Pennsylvania: Aqua Inn

 In 1910, Coe Stearns decided to build the Aqua Inn.
 Some townspeople did not like that the Hotel Kingsley served alcohol, so they built the Aqua Inn.
 Aqua is Latin for water.
 This meant the Inn was a temperance, or alcohol-free, inn.
 The Inn was built by Warner Wilmarth.
 The business was very successful until it was sold to Mr. and Mr. Grant Tompkins.
 The Tompkins remolded the Inn so they could cater parties (Benning 9).
 The inn was very busy during the reconstruction of Route 11.
 In 1954, the Inn was sold to Orrin Applemen.
 He and his wife used the Inn as a boarding home for elderly people.
 In 1960, the Inn was sold to Wesley Rosengrant.
 The Inn was made into the Rosengrant Market (Benning 9).
 The Inn was eventually purchased by Richard Masters’ sister, Maxine.
 It was then sold to her brother Jack Masters and his wife Carol.
-In 2016, the former Aqua Inn was converted into Jenny Leigh's Country Cookin' - a locally owned and operated diner featuring homemade daily specials.
-The upstairs of the Inn was also remodeled and now offers rooms for rent.
+In 2016, the former Aqua Inn was converted into a restaurant.